fukata/network-latest-posts/readme.txt

 * @random             : Pull random articles

 == Changelog ==

+= 3.3.1 =
+* Fixing Display Blogs and Ignore Blogs lists in the Shortcode form

 = 3.3 =
 * NEW Feature: order by blog ID.
 Now you can sort by blog ID using sort_by_blog=true and sorting_order=asc or sorting_order=desc